-Opener, Save Up All Your Tears (a Bonnie Tyler and Robin Beck cover) is a rocky piano track, that gives the album a strong start, and one that hints of how it could sound when it would be played in a stadium.
+Opener and single, Save Up All Your Tears (a Bonnie Tyler and Robin Beck cover) is a rocky piano track, that gives the album a strong start, and one that hints of how it could sound when it would be played in a stadium.

 Title track Love Hurts feels somewhat weak in retrospect.
 It’s a cover of her own 1975 track, but it comes across as a unremarkable power ballad that would probably have got Celine Dion whipped into a frenzy.

 Thankfully, Love And Understanding comes along, and this is a highlight of the album.
 It’s catchy, up-beat, and feels much more slick than Love Hurts.
 This is probably why it was the lead single.
 It’s then no surprise to read that Diane Warren is the writer behind this track.

 Judy Collins cover, Fires Of Eden, is a fairly up-beat track, and is certainly amongst the better tracks on this album.
 However, I’ll Never Stop Loving You is a very 1991 rock-by-numbers track, and whilst it may have stood up well 23 years ago, it feels very dated now.

 One Small Step sees Cher duet with Richard Page (lead singer from 80s band Mr. Mister), and it’s an improvement on the previous two tracks but the next track, A World Without Heroes (a Kiss cover), is a marked improvement on the last three tracks.
 Musically it’s stronger, and more interesting, and gives Cher’s vocals a greater range.